neuro-inc/neuro-cli/CLI.md

 ### apolo config switch-org

-Switch the active organization.<br/><br/>ORG\_NAME is the organization name to select.
-Use literal "NO_ORG" to switch to<br/>using current cluster directly instead of on behalf of some org.
+Switch the active organization.<br/><br/>ORG_NAME is the organization name to select.

 **Usage:**